vigneshwarmpresidio/sample-dotnet/README.md

 * * *

-# ProjectName
+# MMX API Adapter

-(Insert high-level description of project here)
+Service that provides a MMX-compatible API for interacting with pre-existing SLI endpoint devices.

 ## Team

-(Add team information here.
-Examples below)

-EXAMPLE: This repository is owned and maintained by the [**Relay**](https://sorenson.atlassian.net/wiki/spaces/R/pages/102924467/The+Team) team.

-EXAMPLE: This repository is owned and maintained by the [**Account Services**](https://sorenson.atlassian.net/wiki/spaces/C/overview#The-Team) team.
+This repository is owned and maintained by the [**Account Services**](https://sorenson.atlassian.net/wiki/spaces/C/overview#The-Team) team.

-EXAMPLE: This repository is owned and maintained by the [**Communications**](https://sorenson.atlassian.net/wiki/spaces/CI/pages/12451842/The+Team)

 ## Getting Started

 ### Prerequisites

-(Provide any prerequisite setup steps that are required to get the local environment configured.
-Examples below)

 The following software should be installed before attempting to build or deploy the project: